mimoo/sasayaki/specification.md

 ## POST

 * message_read_ack: tells the forwarder that it can safely delete a message (otherwise it will be deleted after X days)
+  - we can send several ack in the message msg
 * send_message: send a message to someone
 *